square/protob/README.md

-    myMessage.encode(); // encodes to a buffer ready to be sent MyMessage.decode(myMessage.encode()); // decodes from a buffer to a message myMessage.protoValues(); // provides a cooerced version of the message.
-64 bit integers use the Long library
+    myMessage.encode(); // encodes to a buffer ready to be sent MyMessage.decode(myMessage.encode()); // decodes from a buffer to a message

+    myMessage.protoValues(); // provides a cooerced version of the message.
+64 bit integers use the Long library myMessage.protoValues({enums: 'name'}) // convert all enums into name values myMessage.protoValues({enums: 'number'}) // convert all enums into number values myMessage.protoValues({enums: 'full'}) // convert all enums into number values

 ## Reflection